London Medical Cardiology

 Hypertriglyceridaemia

 Hypertriglyceridaemia is when you have too many triglycerides (fats) in your blood.
 The condition may occur due to genetic factors, underlying medical conditions or lifestyle choices such as drinking too much alcohol and eating a diet high in refined carbs and sugar.
+When the triglycerides are mildly elevated, as in diabetes, the cholesterol abnormalities are called a dyslipidaemia, and the character and composition of the LDL lipoproteins are more harmful for a given LDL cholesterol level.
+This can cause damage to your arteries and eventually lead to the development of coronary artery disease.

 Atherosclerosis

 Atherosclerosis is one of the leading causes of coronary artery disease.
-Risk factors for this heart condition can include being over 65, smoking, having high blood pressure or cholesterol, and having a close relative with cardiovascular disease.
+Risk factors for this heart condition can include being over 65, smoking, having high blood pressure or LDL cholesterol, and having a close relative with cardiovascular disease.

 Other medical conditions